frdeso/lorem/README.md

 =====

-Depends on libtext-lorem-perl package on Ubuntu.
+*Depends on libtext-lorem-perl package on Ubuntu.

+Run installer.sh script with root priviledges to install.